Languedoc, La Clape

 Our approach is very simple: it consists in maintaining as much as possible the integrity and identity of each grape variety to allow them to express themselves individually, hence the importance of being labelled Vin de France.
-Our approach is obviously different because of my lack of a wine-making past, I have to create my own history and not make someone else's history last.
-Being a winegrower means creating something concrete, fresh and exciting from the treasures that Nature offers us, it is a holistic experience for me.
-My passion dates back to my university studies, I was using my university scholarship to buy Bordeaux wines as futures!
-Then in 2003, I read an article about Bernard Bellahsen, a winegrower who had been working his vines with horses and producing natural wine for over 20 years.
-My curiosity was aroused and I visited his estate and tasted wine with him...
-I tasted his wine and I was amazed by the energy and complexity it emanated, it was a revelation for me in the way I enjoyed the wine.
-It made me understand that being a winegrower means respecting nature, the soil and the grapes, in order to transform what it gives us in the most honest and natural way possible.
+Our approach is obviously different because of my lack of a winemaking past.
+I have to create my own history and not perpetuate someone else's.
+Being a winemaker means creating something concrete, fresh and exciting from the treasures that Nature offers us, it's a holistic experience for me.
+My passion dates back to my university studies, when I used my university scholarship to buy Bordeaux en primeur wines!
+Then in 2003, I read an article about Bernard Bellahsen, a winemaker who worked his vines with horses and produced natural wine for over 20 years.
+My curiosity was piqued and I then visited his estate and tasted wine with him.
+I tasted his wine and was amazed by the energy and complexity it radiated, it was a revelation for me in the way I appreciated wine.
+It made me understand that being a winemaker means respecting nature, the soil and the grapes, in order to transform what it gives us in the most honest and natural way possible.